-The Pb Reach Consortium is a voluntary initiative managed by the International Lead Association (ILA) in partnership with the European Lead Oxide Association and European Lead Stabiliser Association.
-It represents a membership of more than 90 legal entities involved in the mining, smelting, refining and recycling of lead, as well as manufacturers of lead compounds and producers of lead-based automotive and industrial batteries.
+The Lead (Pb) REACH Consortium is a voluntary initiative managed by the International Lead Association (ILA).
+The Consortium represents a membership of more than 90 legal entities involved in the mining, smelting, refining and recycling of lead, as well as manufacturers of lead compounds and producers of lead-based automotive and industrial batteries.

-As Secretariat to the Lead REACH Consortium, ILA is acting on behalf of the Lead Registrants for lead and several lead substances for the purposes of REACH.
+As Secretariat to the Lead REACH Consortium, ILA is acting on behalf of the Lead Registrants for lead and several Pb substances for the purposes of REACH.

 Visit our substances for more information about the substances we represent.